Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 \subsubsection{Final Answer Generation}

 After expert recruitment, each sample will be passed to the experts, i.e., the input for each expert is the test problem, $x_0=q$.
 These experts generate their reasoning paths to the problem in the form of Chain-of-Thought \citep{wei2022chain}: $y_0^{(i)} = E^{(i)}(x_0)~\forall~i \in \{1,2,...,k\}$.
 Then, the task-specific aggregator $A^*$ is introduced to synthesize the $k$ outputs into a high-quality final answer~\citep{wang2024mixture}.
 That is, the final answer is produced by: $y = A^{*} (\big\Vert_{i=1}^{k} y^{(i)}_0)$, where $\big\Vert$ denotes the concatenation operation.
-In Appendix~\ref{as_a_smoe}, we provide a detailed discussion on \method{} in the context of sparse MoE frameworks and how it shares its design principles.